deniz-oezdemir/Pipex/README.md

 ```
 The output should be: `2`.

 Try also `< file1 cat`.

 ## Specific Task

 Recreate, e.g. the behavior of `< file1 grep "apple" | wc -l > file2` with a program `pipex` such that it can be exectued as `./pipex file1 "grep "apple"" "wc -l" file2`.

-## Implementation
-To implement Pipex, I followed the guidelines provided in this [tutorial](https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901).

-For debugging I used the [pipex-tester](https://github.com/vfurmane/pipex-tester): A function `void free_split(char **strs)` was added to free the allocated memory in case of `execve` errors.
-A check for "/dev/urandom" as the first command was added for preventing timeouts by handling this specific case where attempting to open "/dev/urandom" (interface to the kernel's random number generator that provides access to a source of cryptographically secure pseudo-random numbers) leads to a lengthy operation or blocking behavior.

 ## Program Structure

 ![Pipex structure](./Pipex%20structure.svg)

 ## Information Flow during Program Execution

 ![Pipex info flow](./Pipex%20info%20flow.svg)

 ## Details on the Program and used Functions